 Manage your apps in the Microsoft Teams admin center

 As an admin, the Manage apps page in the Microsoft Teams admin center is where you view and manage all Teams apps for your organization.
-Here, you can see the org-level status and properties of apps, approve or upload new custom apps to your organization's app store, block or allow apps at the org level, and manage org-wide app settings.
+Here, you can see the org-level status and properties of apps, approve or upload new custom apps to your organization's app store, block or allow apps at the org level, add apps to teams, purchase services for third-party apps, view permissions requested by apps, grant admin consent to apps, and manage org-wide app settings.

 The Manage apps page gives you a view into all available apps, providing you with the information you need to decide which apps to allow or block across your organization.
 You can then use app permission policies, app setup policies, and custom app policies and settings to configure the app experience for specific users in your organization.